Cosmological stealths with nonconformal couplings: Stealths with nonconformal couplings

-Let us start here by stating the problem of finding stealths scalar fields non--conformally coupled to gravity.
-As mentioned above, we start by using the Friedman-Lema\^itre-Robertson-Walker metric (\ref{eq:FRW}), with no assumption on the allowed spatial topology ($k=0,\pm1$).
-Next, we introduce the action
+Let us start here by stating the problem of finding stealth scalar fields not necessarily conformally coupled to the FRW spacetime \eqref{eq:FRW}.
+With this aim we supplement action \eqref{eq:action} with the one describing a self-interacting scalar field $\Psi$ nonminimally coupled to gravity

-where $S[g,\varphi_{\mathrm{m}}]$ is extremized by solving the Einstein equations with a given matter content $\varphi_{\mathrm{m}}$, (which can be scalar, vectorial or tensorial), and $\xi$ is the coupling constant between the scalar field $\Psi$ and gravity.

-For the nontrivial field $\Psi$ to be a stealth, we look for the conditions for the energy-momentum tensor to vanish: